 Primatologists should note that to be competitive they should clearly demonstrate how their research is derived from and will contribute to anthropological debates dealing with humanity's cultural and/or biological origins, development, and/or modern variation.
 It is not sufficient to merely cite primatological literature and primatological debates in answer to this question.

-Question 3: What evidence will you need to collect to answer your research question?
+Question 3A: Research methodology: Plan A. What evidence will you need to collect to answer your research question?
 How will you go about collecting and analyzing this evidence?
+Here, we are interested in the best-case scenario: a description of the research activities you will use if you are able to travel and meet with research participants and collaborators safely and ethically in person.
 [Limits: 1000 words]

 Applicants are strongly advised to clearly and explicitly demonstrate that the evidence gathered and the analytical procedures proposed will realistically support the research goals expressed in Question 1.